Usability testing templates and checklists

 Template for writing usability tasks

-If you read our checklist closely, you’ll notice we mentioned a handy template for writing usability tasks.
-This template is a favorite of the UserZoom team.
-We advise you to make one copy of this table for each task you create…
+Looking at the checklist, you’ll notice we mentioned a handy template for writing usability tasks.
+This template is a favorite of the UserTesting team.
+We advise you to make one copy of this table for each task you create.

-To contextualize the template, below is an example one we filled in earlier for an e-commerce website!
+To contextualize the template, below is an example of a completed template for an e-commerce website.

 How to fill in your own usability testing template

 • Task # and name: Give each task a brief descriptive name and a number.
-The name helps you remember what its purpose is, and the numbers are useful in usability testing because you can ask the observers things like, “Shall we skip 3 this time and go right to 4?” without discussing the content of the tasks in front of the users.
+The name helps you remember what its purpose is, and the numbers are useful in usability testing because you can ask the observers things like, “Would you like to skip three this time and go right to 4?” without discussing the content of the tasks in front of the users.

 • Research question: What will users have accomplished when they’re done with the task?
 Is there a tangible output?
 How will they know the task is complete?
 What might the users do to be sure?

-• Inputs (if needed): List all the information or resources that a user would need to complete this task.
-Examples include: a valid login, business policies, physical objects such as a textbook, or a credit card, file names, and so on.
+• Inputs (if needed): List all the information or resources a user would need to complete this task.
+Examples include a valid login, business policies, physical objects such as a textbook or a credit card, file names, etc.

 • Assumptions (if needed): These are the conditions and prerequisites that are in place at the start of the task.
 The assumptions depend on what you want to learn from the task.

-• Steps: Write down the steps you expect the user will go through in completing the task.
-This helps you identify the inputs and assumptions that you’ll need to create.
-Writing down the expected steps can also be helpful if there will be observers who aren’t as familiar with the interface as you are.
+• Steps: Write down the steps you expect the user to complete the task.
+This helps you identify the inputs and assumptions you’ll need to create.
+Writing down the expected steps can also be helpful if there are observers who aren’t as familiar with the interface as you are.

-• Success criteria: Specific measurable criteria for determining that the task was successfully completed.
-For example, a URL or snippet of URL (e.g., thankyou.html).
+• Success criteria: Deliver specific, measurable criteria for determining that the task was successfully completed—for example, a URL or snippet of URL (e.g., thankyou.html).

 • Notes: The notes section might have several types of information, including the reasons why you created the task, how you’ll conduct it, specific things to watch for, and questions to ask users after the task is complete.
 Information to include in the notes varies depending on what’s being tested.
 Write down whatever information you think will be useful to have on hand during the usability tests.

-Once you’ve finished your script and tasks, you will be able to quickly set up and run your test in a testing tool!
+Once you’ve finished your script and tasks, you can quickly set up and run your test in your testing tool.